8 Key Ways to Balance Your Blood Sugar

 5-Follow the Optimal Plate Method

 The Optimal Plate Method™ strategy involves filling half of your plate with non-starchy veggies, incorporating protein, healthy fats and the option of starchy carbohydrates.
-For those with high insulin levels, consider limiting the complex or starchy carbohydrates to no more than 1-2 servings per day.
+For those with high insulin levels, consider limiting the complex or starchy carbohydrates.

 6-Avoid Eating Carbs Alone